BOOK CLUB: The Next Girl

 A selection of our Beauty and Lace Club members are reading The Next Girl by Pip Drysdale.
 You can read their comments below, or add your own review.

-One thought on “BOOK CLUB: The Next Girl
+7 thoughts on “BOOK CLUB: The Next Girl

 1. This book took a while to get to me, but it was well worth the wait!
 It kept me on my toes and kept me guessing and I had no idea how it was going to end.
 I developed different theories while reading, but none of them were right and I liked that I didn’t know what the ending was.
 The main character, Billie was complex and intelligent.
 She keeps track of certain people online and sometimes even does a bit of hacking to get into their accounts – it’s so complex.
 I finished this off last night reading by candlelight during a power failure and it was the perfect setting for the ending.
 Thank you so much Beauty and Lace for letting me review this book >:o)